JPMorgan Chase: Chemical Banking Corporation

 The New York Chemical Manufacturing Company was founded in 1823 as a maker of various chemicals.
 In 1824, the company amended its charter to perform banking activities and created the Chemical Bank of New York.
 After 1851, the bank was separated from its parent and grew organically and through a series of mergers, most notably with Corn Exchange Bank in 1954, Texas Commerce Bank (a large bank in Texas) in 1986, and Manufacturer's Hanover Trust Company in 1991 (the first major bank merger "among equals").
 In the 1980s and early 1990s, Chemical emerged as one of the leaders in the financing of leveraged buyout transactions.
 In 1984, Chemical launched Chemical Venture Partners to invest in private equity transactions alongside various financial sponsors.
 By the late 1980s, Chemical developed its reputation for financing buyouts, building a syndicated leveraged finance business and related advisory businesses under the auspices of the pioneering investment banker, Jimmy Lee.
-At many points throughout this history, Chemical Bank was the largest bank in the United States (either in terms of assets or deposit market share).
+At many points throughout this history, Chemical Bank was the largest bank, either in terms of assets or deposit market share, in the United States.

 In 1996, Chemical Bank acquired Chase Manhattan.
 Although Chemical was the nominal survivor, it took the better-known Chase name.
-To this day, JPMorgan Chase retains Chemical's pre-1996 stock price history, as well as Chemical's former headquarters site at 270 Park Avenue (the current building was demolished and a larger replacement headquarters is being built on the same site).
+To this day, JPMorgan Chase retains Chemical's pre-1996 stock price history, as well as Chemical's former headquarters site at 270 Park Avenue; the current building was demolished and a larger replacement headquarters is being built on the same site.